JamesKam1995/Machine-Learning-Libraries/README.md

 # Machine-Learning-Libraries
-Those who can't implement algorithm from scratch probably cannot understand it. <br>
+Those who can't implement algorithm from scratch probably don't really understand it. <br>

 I create this repo so that to record my learning.
 I will implement those algorithm from scratch in python by using numpy and basic python libraries. <br>